 Confidential information is any information that has not been made available to the public.
-It includes material non-public information of the kind discussed under Subsection 7 a) of this Code, as well as any other information that provides insight into CP's current or anticipated business activities.
-It also includes important non-public information about firms or individuals with which CP has dealings, including customers and suppliers.
-In some cases the disclosure of such information might violate the private or contractual rights of individuals or other enterprises or institutions.
+It includes material non-public information described in the Code (i.e., insider information) and other information that provides insight into CP's current or anticipated business activities.
+It also includes important non-public information about firms or individuals with whom CP has dealings, including customers and suppliers.
+In some cases, the disclosure of this information might violate the private or contractual rights of individuals or other enterprises or institutions.